rheachandok/DL_Final_Proj/README.md

 team_name.txt contains the name of your team and members' NETIDs.

-Upload the zipped file to cloud storage and email the download link to TA wz1232@nyu.edu.
+Upload the zipped file to cloud storage and email the download link to TA wz1232@nyu.edu with subject line **"DL Final Project Submission. {Team Name}"**.
 The TA should be able to run `wget {link}`, unzip the folder, and run `python main.py` to get validation results.
 Failing to do so will result in substracted scores or even zero points.

 **Submission deadline is 12/15**.
 Winners will be picked and asked to present their work on last class day 12/18.